earth-mover/icechunk/docs/docs/faq.md

 The Icechunk library is reasonably well-tested and performant.
 The Rust-based core library provides a solid foundation of correctness, safety, and speed.

-However, the actual on disk format is still evolving and may change from one release to the next.
+However, the actual on disk format is still evolving and may change from one alpha release to the next.
 Until Icechunk reaches v1.0, we can't commit to long-term stability of the on-disk format.
 This means Icechunk can't yet be used for production uses which require long-term persistence of data.

 😅 Don't worry!
-We are working as fast as we can and aim to release v1.0 as soon as possible!
+We are working as fast as we can and aim to release v1.0 soon!

 ## Is Icechunk fast?